Vaishnaviii25/Nike-Landing-Page/README.md

 # Nike Landing Page with Tailwind CSS
 This repository showcases a modern and stylish landing page design influenced by Nike's branding and aesthetics.
-Developed by Vaishnaviii25, this project demonstrates the utilization of Tailwind CSS, a utility-first CSS framework, to streamline the styling process and enhance development efficiency.
+This project demonstrates the utilization of Tailwind CSS, a utility-first CSS framework, to streamline the styling process and enhance development efficiency.

 # Features:
 - Tailwind CSS Integration: The landing page design leverages the power of Tailwind CSS, allowing for rapid prototyping and flexible styling through utility classes.